CDCgov/reportstream-sftp-ingestion/README.md

 4. The app should now read this message and attempt to process it

 For the external SFTP call, we've set up a file in docker-compose that's copied to the local SFTP server.
 The service then copies it to local Azurite.
-As of 6/28/24, nothing happens to this file after copy since it's not placed in an `import` folder.
+You can add additional files by placing them in `localdata/data/sftp` before running `docker-compose`.

+As of 7/3/24, when we copy a file from the local SFTP server, we try to unzip it (using the password in `mock_credentials/mock_ca_dph_zip_password.txt` if it's protected).
+We then place the unzipped files into the import folder, and if there are any errors, we upload an error file for the zip.
+If the original file is not a zip, we just copy it into the import folder.

 #### Manual cloud testing
 To trigger file ingestion in a deployed environment, go to the `cdcrssftp{env}` storage account in the Azure portal.